octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterMultisig/course.md

 When invoking a smart contract, an entrypoint is called and usually an action is executed (triggering a storage modification and/or transactions emmission).
 The purpose of a multi-signature pattern is to execute an action when all preconditions has been verified.
 The action that need to be executed depends on the smart contract logic.
-The mutli-signature implementation can be done in a single contract with the smart contract logic or in a separated contract like a proxy contract (which emits transactions to the contract containg the logic).
+The mutli-signature implementation can be done in a single contract with the smart contract logic or in a separated contract like a proxy contract which emits transactions to the contract containing the logic.

 ### Rules